-This award is for projects undertaken in mental health by pre-registration pharmacists.
+This award is for projects undertaken in mental health by foundation trainee pharmacists.

 The work must have been undertaken wholly by you, the applicant; although the project may have been supervised.

-To apply, you must have undertaken their pre-registration training in the year leading up to the call for applications.
+To apply, you must have undertaken foundation training in the year leading up to the call for applications.

 You must be willing to present your project as a poster at our Annual international conference, and we expect to share winning and runner-up abstracts with the wider membership.